Abeynaya/spaQR_public/README.md

 ### spaQR - Sparsified QR for sparse square matrices

-This repositroy contains the spaQR code as described in the paper "Hierarchical Orthogonal Factorization : sparse square matrices"
+This repositroy contains the spaQR code as described in the paper "Hierarchical Orthogonal Factorization : sparse square matrices" available at https://arxiv.org/abs/2010.06807 (preprint)

 ## Packages/Libraries
 Necessary: